-You may have an employee benefits dental plan or choose to purchase a plan to cover some of your dental care needs.
+You may have an employee benefits dental plan, government dental plan, or choose to purchase a plan to cover some of your dental care needs.
 Dental plans help offset the cost of dental treatment.

 Dental Plan Coverage - What You Should Know